Canada's Air

 Acid Rain

-Acid deposition, commonly referred to as acid rain, continues to damage Canadian ecosystems.
+Acid rain, also known as acid deposition, continues to damage Canadian ecosystems.
 Acidification of lakes and streams makes the water unsuitable to support some fish and other plants and animals.
-Acid deposition damages forest soils by stripping the soil nutrients and increasing the release of toxic chemicals such as aluminium, as well as directly damaging some sensitive tree species.
+Acid deposition damages forest soils by stripping the soil of nutrients and increasing the release of toxic chemicals such as aluminium, as well as directly damaging some sensitive tree species.

-In October 1998 all energy and environment ministers signed The Canada-Wide Acid Rain Strategy for Post-2000.
-The Strategy is a framework to address the problem of acid deposition.
+In October 1998, federal, provincial and territorial energy and environment ministers signed The Canada-Wide Acid Rain Strategy for Post-2000 to provide a framework for addressing the problem of acid deposition.

-Regular reporting on SO2 and NO2 emissions and forecasts and progress in implementing The Strategy is required.
-Similar information can be found in the biennial Canada – United States Air Quality Agreement progress report.
+Regular reporting on emissions of SO2 and NO2 (chemicals that react to form acid rain) and acid deposition trends can be found in the biennial Canada - United States Air Quality Agreement progress report.

 Improving our air quality benefits Canadians